 4.)
 Find Castell Coch

-Built within the Victorian Era but it’s got a Middle-Age castle feel that looks like it has fallen out of a fairytale.
+Built within the Victorian Era, but it’s got a medieval castle feel that looks like it has fallen out of a fairytale.

-Now, remember I mentioned about the 3rd Marquis of Bute? well, it was himself again that funded the completion of Castell Coch (as with Cardiff Castle).
+Now, remember I mentioned the 3rd Marquis of Bute?
+Well, it was himself again who funded the completion of Castell Coch (as with Cardiff Castle).
 He really did have a thing for castles, didn’t he?

-The castle is a little outside the city limits and will easily be seen if you’re arriving into Cardiff by car.
+The castle is a little outside the city limits and will easily be seen if you’re arriving in Cardiff by car.

 5.)
 Walk the Taff Trail